Havenstd06/Limg/README.md

 ## Features
 - Upload and share your image with privacy
 - Manage your image (custom title, public or private, delete, custom size...)
-- (new) Upload your image on ShareX
+- (new) Upload your image via file, url or ShareX !
 - (new) Custom Domain (be sure to add a redirect from the new domain to the main domain)
 - (new) Discord Webhook
 - (new) Admin Panel (ready to use)